raynaldmo/d9book/book/development.md

 If you haven't already added solr to your project, follow these [steps to get solr installed in your ddev project](#solr) first.

-Solr Cloud is the \"modern\" way to run Solr.
+Solr Cloud is the \"modern\" (and simplest) way to run Solr.
 There are other ways, but this is the setup we'll cover here.

-Starting from Search API Solr module version 4.2.1 you don't need to deal with configsets manually anymore.
-You can enable the `search_api_solr_admin` sub-module which is part of the [Search API Solr module](https://www.drupal.org/project/search_api_solr).
-Now you create or update your "collections" at any time by clicking the "Upload Configset" button on the Search API server details page (see installation steps below).
+Starting from Search API Solr module version 4.2.1 you don't need to deal with collections or configsets manually anymore.
+You can enable the `search_api_solr_admin` submodule which is part of the [Search API Solr module](https://www.drupal.org/project/search_api_solr).
+Now you create or update your \"collections\" at any time by clicking the "Upload Configset" button on the Search API server details page (see installation steps below).

 It is also possible to use drush to do this: